cheater/haskell-python-stateful-call/README.md

 value.
 Finally, once `SomeObject` has been cast to CPython's `Integer`, we again convert it to a Haskell `Integer`.
 This value gets printed out.

+## Utility functions

 The code also contains a small exception handler which will print the message of the exception.
 To try it out, you can change the string `"pymain"` in the function `statefulDemo` to something else, so that Python tries to import a module which does not exist.

+I've introduced a function called `getAttr` with a related infix operator called `-->` in order to make refering to Python attributes easier to understand.